SM U-34 (Germany)

 SM U-34 was a German U-boat of World War I. Launched on 9 May 1914, U-34 sank a total of 119 ships during 17 combat patrols, while damaging another 5 ships.
 The vessel had three commanders during its time: Kptlt.
 Claus Rucker, Kptlt.
 Johannes Klasing, Kptlt.
 Wilhelm Canaris, and Klasing again, in that order.
 On 18 October 1918, U-34 sailed for the last time, disappearing with all 38 crew members lost.
 Although it was claimed that she was depth charged and sunk near Gibraltar by HMS Privet on 9 November 1918, it is believed that the U-boat had been lost prior to that, but it has never been confirmed one way or the other.

+During an episode of the documentary TV series 'Mysteries of the Deep', it was claimed that SM U-34 was sunk after its track and silhouette were highlighted underwater by bio-luminance.
+Marine experts interviewed on the episode speculated that U-34 had sailed through a mass of darkened bio-luminous plankton; the submarine's disturbance caused the plankton to bio-luminously shine in increasing tones as a natural reaction.
+This bio-luminance revealed the submarine to the British vessel, which then launched a successful depth-charge attack.